A further 75 cases of omicron variant confirmed in England

 The total number of omicron cases in England has reached 104

-A further 75 cases of the omicron variant of Covid-19 have been detected in England, the government have confirmed.
+A further 75 cases of the omicron variant of Covid-19 have been detected in England, the government has said.

-The new infections join the previous 29 confirmed cases of the of the SARS-CoV-2 variant known as B.1.1.529, bringing the total number in England to 104.
+The new infections join the previous 29 confirmed cases of the of the variant known by scientists as B.1.1.529, bringing the total number in England to 104.

 The UK total has now reached 150.